 Distributing meeting agenda (as per 6.0).
 Notification of the potential for action shall be included on any distributed agendas for meetings.

-Recording minutes of each meeting according to Clause 6.5 and IEEE guidelines (see http://standards.ieee.org/develop/policies/stdslaw.pdf), and publishing them within 60 calendar days of the end of the meeting.
+Recording minutes of each meeting according to Clause 6.5 and IEEE guidelines (see http://standards.ieee.org/develop/policies/stdslaw.pdf), and publishing them within 60 calendar days of the end of the meeting and not later than 10 calendar days before the next meeting.

 Creating and maintaining the participant roster and submitting it to the IEEE Standards Association annually.